A Radio-Controlled 1:36 Scale Model

 This time I head straight out of the slip and she slid along nicely till an eddy of air off the end of the pier caught her aback and started moving her astern.

-Here I discovered that she steer fairly well backwards, so long as you didn't expect tight turns.
+Here I discovered that she steered fairly well backwards, so long as you didn't expect tight turns.
 The breeze died away, but her momentum and my trying to turn

 her sent her between some pilings and over to a neighboring dock.
 A boat on a lift caused another eddy of air that stopped her again, and eventually moved her